pkpathak143/docker_project/README.md

 # DOCKER PROJECT
 Hello People!!
 I have successfully completed the DOCKER training.
-Here I'm with a project in which in just one click You can create an infrastructure for:
+Here I'm with two projects in which in just one click You can create an infrastructure for:

-# NEXTCLOUD and MYSQL Database
+# 1. NEXTCLOUD and MYSQL Database
+# 2. OWNCLOUD and MYSQL Database
-I have uploaded the code as well as the screenshot of that project
+I have uploaded the code as well as the screenshot of of both of the project individually.

-I have also uploaded for:
+I have also uploaded the code and screenshot for:
 # WORDPRESS Framework and MYSQL Database

+Thankyou